colorant/incubator-spark/yarn/README.md

  * alpha / stable : Codes that involve specific version of Hadoop YARN API.

   alpha represents 0.23 and 2.0.x
-  stable represents 2.2 and later, until the API is break again.
+  stable represents 2.2 and later, until the API changes again.

 alpha / stable will build together with common dir into a single jar